RobertWilliamsCymro/learn-wagtail-static-website/README.md

 3. Set up base.html summary

   Details the structure of a Wagtail project, highlighting the 'home' and 'app_name' directories.
-It explains how to modify 'home_page.html' to set 'base.html' as the Wagtail UI home page.
+It explains how to modify 'home_page.html' which extends 'base.html' as the Wagtail UI home page.
 It also describes the structure and functionality of 'base.html', including how to load static files, templatetags, and the Wagtail admin interface.

 [Go to Lesson 3 learnings](Lesson-3.md)

 4. Global template tags summary

   Provides instructions for creating a reusable navigation bar in a Wagtail project.
-It involves creating a 'navigation.html' file, setting up a Django template tag to fetch navigation pages, and integrating this navigation bar into the base template.
+It involves creating a 'navigation.html' file, setting up a Django template tag to fetch navigation pages, and integrating this navigation bar into the `base.html` template.
 Changes require server restart.

 [Go to Lesson 4 learnings](Lesson-4.md)

 5. New global class summary

   Provides instructions for adding social media links to the footer of every page in a Wagtail project.
-It involves creating a 'social_media.html' file, setting up a new Django app 'site_settings' for managing social media links, and integrating these links into the base template.
+It involves creating a 'social_media.html' file, setting up a new Django app 'site_settings' for managing social media links, and integrating these links into the `base.html` template.
 Changes require database migrations and server restart.

 [Go to Lesson 5 learnings](#5-set-up-global-social-media-links)

-6. Using settings app summary
+6. Creating site_settings app summary

   Provides instructions for adding a logo and website name to the header and footer of every page in a Wagtail project.
-It involves creating a 'LogoSettings' model, setting up the logo and site name in the Wagtail admin UI, and integrating these elements into the navigation and social media templates.
+It involves creating a 'LogoSettings' model, setting up the logo and site name in the Wagtail admin UI, and integrating these elements into the `navigation.html` and `social_media.html` templates.
 Changes require database migrations.

 [Go to Lesson 6 learnings](#6-custom-logo-and-website-name)

-7. Create Homepage Hero summary
+7. Create homepage hero summary

 Provides instructions for customizing the homepage in a Wagtail project.
 It involves modifying the `HomePage` model in `home/models.py` to include an author image, summary, and CTA button.
 These elements are then integrated into the `home_page.html` template using Wagtail's template tags.
 Changes require database migrations.

 [Go to Lesson 7 learnings](Lesson-7.md)

-8. Create Homepage Content summary
+8. Create homepage content summary

 Provides instructions for enhancing the homepage in a Wagtail project.
 It involves adding 'My Story' and 'Blog Posts' sections to the `HomePage` model and template.
 The 'My Story' section uses static fields, while the 'Blog Posts' section dynamically pulls from the `BlogPage` model.
 Changes require database migrations.